Bedrock-OSS/bedrock-wiki/docs/json-ui/aseprite-animations.md

 ## Introduction to Aseprite

-[Aseprite](https://www.aseprite.org/) is a paid pixel art application specifically designed for creating skins and resource packs with ease.
-It offers a wide array of tools, extensive documentation, and tutorials, catering to artists of all skill levels.
+[Aseprite](https://www.aseprite.org/) is a paid pixel art application (pre-built) specifically designed for creating skins and resource packs with ease.
+It offers a wide array of tools, extensive documentation, and tutorials, catering to artists of all skill levels. its open source, and free (when you built it your self).

 [LibreSprite](https://libresprite.github.io/) is a free and open-source alternative to Aseprite.
 It is a fork of the last open-source licensed version of Aseprite, and this tutorial can also be followed using LibreSprite.